kulack/pet/README.md

 `pet` has the following features.

 - Register your command snippets easily.
-- Use variables in snippets.
+- Use variables (from environment or otherwise) in snippets.
 - Search snippets interactively.
 - Run snippets directly.
 - Edit snippets easily (config is just a TOML file).